GClunies/reflekt/README.md

 ## Project Configuration

 Reflekt is configured using the following files.
-Click the files below to expand and see example configurations with descriptions.
+Click the examples below to expand and see example configurations with descriptions.

 <details>
 <summary><code>reflekt_project.yml</code> - general project settings, linting config, data artifacts config. </summary>